- Aim/Focus

 -

-Does the certificate or license define the scope of assurance?
+Does the certificate or license define the scope of assurance and duration for which it is valid?

 Possible answers